International Teaching Assistants, Tutor Markers, Graduate Facilitators, and Sessional Instructors

-This page provides a general overview of medical insurance for International Teaching Assistants.
-For a detailed description of how to get medical insurance coverage as a current TA/TM/Sessional, please visit the SFU Human Resources TSSU website.
+This page provides a general overview of medical insurance for International TSSU members.
+For a detailed description of how to get medical insurance coverage as a current TA/TM/Sessional or Faciliatator please visit the SFU Human Resources TSSU website.

 Are you a Research Assistant?

 Benefits for Research Assistants depend on grant holder approval.
 To be eligible for benefits, your grant holder must provide written authorization to SFU Human Resources stating that the grant will be responsible for 50% of the monthly premiums.